Splurge on a Girls Getaway in Wine Country

 Celebrity owners and grand estates roll out the red (or perhaps vineyard-mustard-flower yellow) carpets for indulgences like the multi-course wine and luxury chef's bites tour through the 1,200-acre Jordan Estate in Healdsburg, or the lavish vineyard and culinary garden tour plus seated luncheon in the Olympic caliber equestrian pavilion of Alexander Valley's Chalk Hill Estates.

-In Sonoma Valley, the fabulous Hamel Family Wines woos with custom options spanning elaborate cave tastings and sophisticated small bites or full meal menus from the winery chef, while St. Francis Winery celebrates a sumptuous four-course full lunch with guided wine pairings.
+In Sonoma Valley, the fabulous Hamel Family Wines woos with custom options spanning elaborate cave tastings and sophisticated small bites or full meal menus from the winery chef, while St. Francis Winery celebrates a sumptuous multi-course full lunch with guided wine pairings.

 Many Wine Country spas use local products like honey, grape seeds, and even wine.